-Holland's two decades at the helm have presented many challenges in keeping the Red Wings competitive, perhaps none more significant than the introduction of the NHL's salary cap.
+The 11th general manager in club history, Holland has steered the Red Wings through significant changes in the NHL's landscape, perhaps none more challenging than the introduction of the NHL's salary cap.
 In 2005-06, after drastically cutting payroll to comply with cap limitations, he assembled a team that won the second-most games in Red Wings' history (58) and the Presidents' Trophy.
 Detroit went on to win 50, 54 and 51 games over the next three seasons to become just the third team in NHL history to record 50-or-more wins in four consecutive seasons.
 The team posted a 54-21-7 record in 2007-08 to capture the franchise's sixth Presidents' Trophy and 11th Stanley Cup championship, and returned to the Stanley Cup Final the following season, falling just one game short of becoming the first team to repeat as Stanley Cup champions since the Red Wings of 1997 and 1998.
 For his efforts, Holland was named the NHL's GM of the Decade (2000-09) by SportsIllustrated.com.